banr1/learning-english-transcripts/Ethereums Proof of Stake consensus explained.md

 The attestation rewards will vary on if they are on time and if they are voting the same as everyone else.

-When Ethereum switches to proof of stake, the issuance rate and rewards will become variable and depend on the amount of ETH being staked.
+When Ethereum switches to Proof-of-Stake, the issuance rate and rewards will become variable and depend on the amount of ETH being staked.

 They are likely to be between 0.54% and 0.94% per year.